ssh-mitm/ssh-mitm/doc/index.rst

 Security Research
 =================

+SSH-MITM was originally developed as a research tool — not just a proxy.
-Operating from the Man-in-the-Middle position makes it possible to observe SSH client behavior that is invisible from either endpoint.
-SSH-MITM was used to discover **6 previously unknown vulnerabilities** in widely-deployed SSH software — including PuTTY, OpenSSH, Dropbear, Midnight Commander, and MobaXterm.
+The Man-in-the-Middle position makes it possible to observe SSH client behavior that is invisible from either endpoint: how clients negotiate algorithms, which authentication methods they accept, and how they respond to unexpected server behavior.

+This research approach led to the discovery of **6 previously unknown vulnerabilities** in widely-deployed SSH software — including PuTTY, OpenSSH, Dropbear, Midnight Commander, and MobaXterm.
 Each was reported to the vendor and assigned a CVE number.

 :bdg-link-primary-line:`CVE-2021-36367 <vulnerabilities/CVE-2021-36367.html>`
 :bdg-link-primary-line:`CVE-2021-36368 <vulnerabilities/CVE-2021-36368.html>`